-Whether you want to write articles, emails, marketing funnels, or anything else, a portfolio of quality samples that showcase your writing skills is one of the strongest proof pieces you can have.
+Whether you want to write articles, emails, marketing funnels, collateral pieces, long-form sales letters, or anything else, a portfolio of quality samples that showcase your writing skills is one of the strongest proof pieces you can have.

 A solid portfolio shows you have the skills to take on the specific writing assignments you're hoping to get hired to write.